Submitting Final Grades

 - Log on to https://ursa.unco.edu using your network user name and password.

-- To select the course for which you want to
+- Select the class for which you need to enter final grades.

-- Use the Drop-Down Menu in the Grade column to select a grade for each student.
-Complete the Last Attend Date only when assigning grades of F or UW.
+Use the Drop-Down Menu in the Grade column to select a grade for each student.
+Complete the Last Attend Date only when assigning grades of F.

 If an Incomplete grade was assigned to anyone in the course, you must select the submit button a second time before final grades will be submitted successfully.